Goal 2: Zero Hunger

 Learn More

-Facilities Open to Farmers and Producers
+UMN Facilities and Planning Open to Farmers and Producers

 Several University of Minnesota programs provide public access to university facilities and technology to improve sustainable farming practices.
 A few examples are provided below: